anushakinikar/AI-4-Real/README.md

 # AI-4-Real
 This is the official public git repo for Team AI-4-Real for Problem Statement 1- AI Powered Translation Studio

-Below is a **public-safe README version** containing **only main points that should be visible publicly** (without exposing internal DB schema, sensitive workflow logic, or security internals) 📘✨

----

 # VaaniSetu – AI Powered Translation Studio

 ## Project Overview